nhs-england-tools/repository-template/README.md

 ### Configuration

 Most of the projects are built with customisability and extendability in mind.
-At a minimum, this can be achieved by implementing a service level configuration options and settings.
+At a minimum, this can be achieved by implementing service level configuration options and settings.
 The intention of this section is to show how this can be used.
 If the system processes data, you could mention here for example how the input is prepared for testing - anonymised, synthetic or live data.

 ## Contributing